Activated Carbon Filters

 How long do filters last?
 1-3 years for membranes

 Reverse osmosis refers to the pushing of water through a super-fine, semi-permeable membrane, which catches tiny pollutants and leaves water with a very low TDS.
 Estimating the lifespan of RO filter systems is a little complicated, due to the fact that most are combined with several other stages (usually carbon filters).
 However, expect to change RO membranes yearly in hard water areas, and up to between three and five years for use with softer water.
+Take a look at our list of the best Reverse Osmosis filters >

 How long do filters last?
 Indefinitely (with cleaning)